ghostpepper108/Evasion/README.md

-# EDR/AV evasion using direct syscalls
+# EDR/AV evasion using direct syscalls and assembly

 ### Features:
  - No encryption